Skip to Main Content

 • Transition (noun) – For transgender people, this refers to the process of coming to recognize, accept, and express one’s gender identity.
 Most often, this refers to the period when a person makes social, legal, and/or medical changes, such as changing their clothing, name, sex designation, and using medical interventions.
 Sometimes referred to as gender affirmation process.

-Terms and definitions are from the National LGBT Health Education Center.
+Terms and definitions are from the National LGBTQIA+ Health Education Center.
 Find a further list of terms and definitions here.

 Gender pronouns